-True Giclee Printing: It’s More Than A “Buzzword”
+True Giclee Printing: It’s More Than A Marketing “Buzzword”

 Giclee Printing vs. Fine Art Printing

-Our Giclee and Fine Art prints are produced in the same method, however, we offer a few papers with a traditional photographic finish that do not meet our strict definition for the Giclee title.
+Our giclee and fine art prints are produced with the same method, however, we offer a few papers with a traditional photographic finish that do not meet our strict definition for the giclee title.
 For this reason, we categorize our prints as Fine Art Printing and Giclee Printing.
-All fine art papers will be listed under Fine Art Printing, but only the most pure matte finish papers will be labeled for Giclee Printing.
+All fine art papers will be listed under Fine Art Printing, but only the purest matte finish papers will be labeled for Giclee Printing.